Skip to main content

 The Provider may review and adjust the Fees at the end of the initial term or upon renewal.
 At least 30 days’ written notice will be given before changes take effect.

-If the scope of Services changes (e.g., adding or removing hardware, licenses, or features), Fees will be updated accordingly.
-Such modifications will be documented in a revised Quote or Schedule signed by both Parties.
+If the scope of Services changes (e.g., adding or removing hardware, licences, or features), Fees will be updated accordingly.
+Such modifications will be documented in a revised Quote or Schedule signed by both parties.

-These Payment Terms, together with the Termination T&Cs and any Quote or Master Services Agreement, constitute the entire agreement regarding payment obligations between the Parties.
+These Payment Terms, together with the Master Services Agreement (EMPREUS-MSA-001), the Termination – Terms & Conditions (EMPREUS-TERM-001), and any Quote or Service Schedule, constitute the entire agreement regarding payment obligations between the parties.

 If any provision in these Payment Terms is held invalid or unenforceable, the remaining provisions will remain in full force and effect.

-These Payment Terms are governed by the laws outlined in the main Master Services Agreement.
-Any disputes shall be subject to the exclusive jurisdiction identified therein.
+These Payment Terms are governed by the laws of the State of Victoria, Australia.
+Any disputes shall be subject to the exclusive jurisdiction of the courts of Victoria.

 No failure or delay by the Provider to exercise any right or remedy shall constitute a waiver of that right or remedy.